Sabrinas Organizing

 When do you need to spring clean?

-As the name implies, spring is an excellent time because the house has been closed for several months and can use the fresh air.
-But, if you don't want to clean in the spring only, you can split the tasks between the spring AND the fall months since these are the two times each year that we prepare for summer or winter.
+As the name implies, spring is an excellent time because the house has been closed for several months and needs fresh air.
+But if you don't want to clean only in the spring, you can split the tasks between the spring and fall months since these are the two times each year that we prepare for summer or winter.
 Feel free to check out our Seasonal decluttering post to declutter and "spring clean" all year round.

 Now, let's talk about where to start while creating this spring cleaning process.